mnestix/mnestix-browser/README.md

 #### Run Mnestix as Complete AAS Application
 The easiest way to get Mnestix up and running is by using the prepared development environment.
 This setup includes:
-- Mnestix Viewer (This repository)
+- Mnestix Browser (This repository)
 - Mnestix Backend
 - BaSyx Repository
 - BaSyx Discovery Service